mdaverde/jsonpath/README.md

 ### jsonpath.DoesNotExist error

-This is type of error returned with using `jsonpath.Get` on a nonexistent path:
+Returned by  `jsonpath.Get` on a nonexistent path:

 ```go
 value, err := Get(data, "where.is.this")